Skip to main content

 Using Features

-The main method, GrowthBook.Feature(key), takes a feature key and uses the stored feature definitions and attributes to evaluate the feature value.
-It returns a FeatureResult value with the following fields:
+The primary method, client.EvalFeature(ctx, key), accepts a feature key and uses the stored feature definitions and attributes to evaluate the feature value.
+It returns a FeatureResult value that includes detailed information about why the value was assigned to the user:

-• Value: the JSON value of the feature (or null if not defined), as a FeatureValue value (which is just an alias for interface{}, using Go's default behavior for handling JSON values);
+• Value: The JSON value of the feature (or nil if not defined), represented as a FeatureValue (an alias for interface{}, using Go's default behavior for JSON).

 fmt.Println(result.Value)